cyverse/atmosphere-v2-apiary-docs/src/instance_actions.md

-# Group Instance Actions -updated-
+# Group Instance Actions -new-
 Actions that can be performed on instances.

 ## Instance Action [/instances/{instance_id}/actions/{id}]